invoke-ai/InvokeAI/docs/installation/INSTALL_DOCKER.md

 ## Why containers?

-They provide a flexible, reliable way to build and deploy Stable Diffusion.
+They provide a flexible, reliable way to build and deploy InvokeAI.
 You'll also use a Docker volume to store the largest model files and image outputs as a first step in decoupling storage and compute.
 Future enhancements can do this for other assets.
 See [Processes](https://12factor.net/processes)